 But innovative glass manufacturers managed to come up with a solution.
 The Pilkington Group, headquartered in St. Helens, United Kingdom, was among the first to manufacture chicken wire glass that year.

-The process consists of sandwiching steel wire mesh between two separate ribbons of semi-molten glass and then passing the sandwich through a pair of metal rollers that squeezes the wire and glass together.
-The result is a sturdy product prized for its safety features.
+The process consisted of sandwiching steel wire mesh between two separate ribbons of semi-molten glass and then passing “the sandwich” through a pair of metal rollers that squeezed the wire and glass together.
+The temperature at which the wire is embedded in the molten glass ensures cohesion between the metallic netting and the glass, and the two materials become as one.

-In the case of fire, the wire mesh keeps glass shards from falling, thereby preventing flames from spreading.
-It is also shock-resistant; the tough inter-layer wires keep fragments from shattering on impact.
+In addition, chicken wire glass is a good fire retardant; the wire mesh keeps glass shards from falling, thereby preventing flames from spreading.

-Chicken wire glass is often used in windows or doors in schools, banks, museums, prisons, airports and jewelry shops.
-You can find it in interior glass screens, partitions, balustrades, display windows and showcases.
+It is practically burglar-proof and missile proof, which is why you’ll see chicken wire glass used in schools, banks, museums, prisons, airports and jewelry shops.
+You can also find it in interior glass screens, partitions, balustrades, display windows and showcases.

-Additionally, this type of glass is resistant to discoloration.
-It intercepts 99 percent or more of incoming ultraviolet rays, protecting furniture and furnishings near windows from discoloration caused by exposure to direct sunlight.
+Additionally, this type of glass intercepts 99 percent or more of incoming ultraviolet rays, protecting furniture near windows from discoloration caused by exposure to direct sunlight.
+If you don’t like shutters, this is the glass for you.
 It also provides good sound insulation.